KumarKarthikeya/VLSI-VSD/README.md

-[24_VSDSQMini 4 Week Online Internship certificate 2024VSDSQMini 4 Week Internship certificate.pdf](https://github.com/KumarKarthikeya/VLSI-VSD/files/14692978/24_VSDSQMini.4.Week.Online.Internship.certificate.2024VSDSQMini.4.Week.Internship.certificate.pdf)# 4 Week Mini  research internship of VLSI using VSDSquadron Mini RISC-V Development kit
-This repositiry is intended to document the learning outcomes and experience of a 4-week workshop on VLSI and RISC-V using VSDSquadron Mini RISC-V Development kit.
+4 Week Mini  research internship of VLSI using VSDSquadron Mini RISC-V Development kit This repositiry is intended to document the learning outcomes and experience of a 4-week workshop on VLSI and RISC-V using VSDSquadron Mini RISC-V Development kit.

 <details>